kawikathomas/PiSetup/README.md

 6. `sudo dd bs=1m if=2016-09-23-raspbian-jessie-lite.img of=/dev/rdisk5`
 7. Enter your password when prompted (due to the `sudo`)
 8. Wait - It took 1 minute and 19 seconds for me.
+9. Add an empty file named 'ssh' to the boot partition: `touch /Volumes/boot/ssh`
-9. `diskutil eject /dev/disk5`
+10. `diskutil eject /dev/disk5`
-10. Remove your SD Card from you laptop and insert in your Raspberry Pi
+11. Remove your SD Card from you laptop and insert in your Raspberry Pi

 ### Update and Configure Pi